Iris1967/Heart-Disease-Prediction/README.md

 Best Model Selection - SVM model

+Prediction Accuracy:

 The SVM model achieved the highest test accuracy of 85%, indicating strong generalization.
 The Random Forest model achieved 84% accuracy but showed slight performance variations across validation folds.
 The Logistic Regression model had 83% accuracy but was outperformed by the other models.

 Confusion Matrices Analysis:

+Logistic Regression:

-Logistic Regression: Moderate misclassifications but stable results.
+Moderate misclassifications but stable results.
 Random Forest: High recall for class 1 but some misclassification in class 0.
 SVM: Best balance between precision and recall.

+Precision-Recall Curves:
-Precision-Recall Curves: The SVM model demonstrated a strong balance between precision and recall, further supporting its selection as the best-performing model.
+The SVM model demonstrated a strong balance between precision and recall, further supporting its selection as the best-performing model.